nirajdevpandey/chat-bot/README.md

 # chat-bot
-This repository is dedicated for chat-bot project using rasa_nlu open source library
+This repository is dedicated for chat-bot project